signalfx/splunk-extension-wrapper/docs/README.md

 You can build your own dashboard based on the metrics supported, but look first at [built-in dashboards](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html#built-in-dashboards).
-A dashboard dedicated to the Splunk Extension for AWS Lambda is available under the `AWS Lambda` dashboard group.
+A dashboard dedicated to the Splunk Lambda Extension is available under the `AWS Lambda` dashboard group.
 Its name is 'Lambda Extension'.
 The dashboard demonstrates what can be achieved with [the metrics the Extension Layer supports](#Metrics), and could be a good starting point for creating your own dashboard.